 Conclusion: Protect Your Investment, Maintain Your Van

-Van maintenance isn’t the sexiest van life topic out there, but spending the time to learn and conduct proper maintenance on our vehicles saves us from future headaches, trip delays, and from spending more money down the road.
+Van maintenance isn’t the sexiest van life topic out there, but spending the time to learn and conduct proper maintenance on our vehicles saves us from future headaches, trip delays, and spending more money down the road.

 Thanks for reading!